 SWRK Program integrated the interprofessional education model (IPE) as part of it goals in conjunction with the CHS.
-The program conducted two trips to South Africa (Summer 2008 and Summer 2009) and four community service trips that either went to Viet Nam, Cambodia, and or Japan (Winter 2010, Winter 2012, Summer 2016 and Winter 2018).
+The program conducted a several community service trips to South Africa (Summer 2008 and Summer 2009); Viet Nam, Cambodia, and Japan (Winter 2010, Winter 2012, Summer 2016 and Winter 2018) and, Japan, Viet Nam and the Philippines (Winter 2022).
 Please check with your instructors to learn whether one will be offered during your time at HPU.
 The SWRK program has hosted students and faculties from Japan and other countries and offered various interactive workshops and community activities.